Blacksun420/BCU-java-PC/README.md

 - Higher enemy limit cap for custom stages (100)
 - Unit Bases
 - TBA applied on spawn (Using a negative number)
-- Detailed descriptions for packs
 - Rage (Enraged entities' attacks hit both enemies and allies on the attack area)
 - Hypnosis (Entity will turn against its allies)
 - Super Talents for custom units with flexible level setting
 - Target Only surge attackers have their surges restrained to hit the trait they target only
 - Hardcap unit's total max level to 200 (Levels above 200 don't increase stats due to level curve anyway)
-- Allow more of the BC-Restricted elements to be used for custom entities
+- Increases flexibility of Dojo timer, allowing you to also set how many seconds should a trial last
 ### QoL changes
 - A much slicker UI (Thanks to Hect0x1 for it)
 - Can't deploy any more text line when you reach deploy limit